AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/AttachLoadBalancers.md

 -   The SLB instance and the scaling group must be in the same region.
 -   The SLB instance must be in the Running state.
 -   The SLB instance must be configured with at least one listener.
 Health check is enabled for the SLB instance.
--   The SLB instance and the scaling group must be in the same VPC if the network type of both of them is VPC.
+-   The SLB instance and the scaling group must be in the same VPC if their network type is VPC.
 -   If the network type of the scaling group is VPC, the network type of the SLB instance is classic network, and the SLB backend server contains VPC-type instances, the instance and the scaling group must be in the same VPC.
 -   The number of SLB instances cannot exceed the quota for SLB instances that can be associated with the scaling group.
 For more information about the quota, see [Limits](~~25863~~).